-The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), and the Library Services to Special Population Children and their Caregivers Committee are announcing that Burke County Public Library is the recipient of the 2013 Light the Way: Library Outreach to the Underserved Grant.
-As the winner of the grant, the library will receive $3,000 for their Outreach to the Hearing Impaired project.
+The Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), has announced that the LGBT Center of Raleigh Library in Raleigh, N.C. is the recipient of the 2014 Light the Way: Library Outreach to the Underserved Grant.
+As the winner of the grant, the library will receive $3,000 for its LGBT Family Story Time project.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,200 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s Web site at www.ala.org/alsc.

 Members of the 2014 ALSC Library Service to Special Population Children and Their Caregivers Committee include: Chair, Africa Hands, Louisville, Ky; Jordan Boaz, New York Public Library, N.Y.; Sara Hathaway, Columbus, Ohio; Rebecca Hickman, NSU Alvin Sherman Library, Fort Lauderdale, Fla; Lesley Mason, DC Public Library; Amy Seto Musser, Central Library of Denver Public Library, Denver, Colo; Amanda Struckmeyer, Middleton Public Library, Middleton, Wis.